Joystream/community-repo/community-roadmap/LeadsJD.md

 - Experience in manging team
 - Strong communication skills
 - Proficiency in English
-- Experienced with how to setup and maintain blockchain nodes
+- Experience with how to setup and maintain blockchain nodes
-- Have access to highly performant and reliable IT infrastructure (dedicated servers) with storage capacity of 10TB and more
+- Having access to highly performant and reliable IT infrastructure (dedicated servers) with storage capacity of 10TB and more
 - Skills: Linux, devops, bash, Docker/Docker-compose, nginx or Caddy, GraphQl, (nice to have prometheus/Grafana)

 **Rules for firings**